2016 Golden Globes: The Revenant, The Martian and Mr. Robot dominate proceedings

 SON OF SAUL (Hungary)

-Elsewhere, former singer turned actress Lady Gaga pulled off an unlikely win in Best Actress in a Mini/Series for her role in American Horror Story: Hotel ahead of the much-fancied Kirsten Dunst (Fargo).
+Elsewhere, musician-turned-actress Lady Gaga pulled off an unlikely win in Best Actress (Limited Series or TV Movie) for her role in American Horror Story: Hotel, ahead of the much-fancied Kirsten Dunst (Fargo).

-The other big winners on the night included a shock Best Actress (Comedy Series) triumph for newcomer Rachel Bloom (Crazy Ex-Girlfriend) as she beat off the likes of Jamie Lee Curtis, Julie Louis-Dreyfus and Lily Tomlin while Maura Tierney secured Best Supporting Actress for her role in The Affair.
+The other big winners on the night included a shock Best Actress (Comedy/Musical) triumph for newcomer Rachel Bloom (Crazy Ex-Girlfriend) as she saw off the likes of Jamie Lee Curtis, Julia Louis-Dreyfus and Lily Tomlin while Maura Tierney secured the Supporting Actress gong for her role in The Affair.

-Finally, the BBC programme Wolf Hall was named Best Mini-Series made for Television while Star Wars: The Force Awakens star Oscar Isaac won Best Actor in a Mini-Series for his role in Show Me a Hero.
+Finally, the BBC programme Wolf Hall was named Best Limited Series or Motion Picture made for Television, while Star Wars: The Force Awakens star Oscar Isaac won Best Actor (Limited Series/TV Movie) for his role in Show Me a Hero.

 BEST TELEVISION SERIES (DRAMA)